dotnet/dotnet-monitor/documentation/api/collectionrules-list.md

-# Collection Rules - Get
+# Collection Rules - List (6.3+)

-Reports the state of the configured collection rules of a specific process.
+Get the basic state of all collection rules for all processes or for the specified process.

 ## HTTP Route